Introduction to Amazon interviews

 - 10-15 mins on your questions

 You want to be able to balance giving the interviewer a clear, structured answer with sufficient detail.
 You should be able to deliver your answer in 5-7 minutes, and leave time for some questions.
-You should practise your answers with a friend / partner / housemate to spot the holes, where you’re woolly, and where you talk for too long a period.

 Don’t be afraid to ask your interviewer questions if you think it will help you clarify things or deliver a better answer.
 For example: ‘There was a time in my career where XX happened – does that sound like the right sort of thing to go through to answer your question?’

-Do not fail to do your own prep work on which questions you would like to ask them.
-It’s really easy to be so focused on nailing their questions that you forget to do your own homework.
 Interviewing is a two-way street and you’re looking for as much information as they are.
-Great questions from you can sway an interview in your favour.
+Great questions from you can sway an interview in your favor.
 Questions should become more detailed the longer you go through the process – you shouldn’t be asking generic questions by round 6.

-I not We
+I not We when answering Amazon interview questions

 That doesn’t mean you can’t pick examples where you accomplished goals as a team.
 It just means you have to clearly state what you did (and you alone) to help.

-Example of an answer which makes it sound like the team did the heavy lifting, rather than you: ‘After a year of pain regarding our checkout infrastructure, including many delays to key projects for senior stakeholders, it was suggested that we review provider.
+‘After a year of pain regarding our checkout infrastructure, including many delays to key projects for senior stakeholders, it was suggested that we review provider.
 After the team looked into various options and ran a session with senior management, we decided to migrate from X to X. We staggered the migration into three parts to deliver impact swiftly and avoid ‘no release’ for 6 months…’

-Example of an answer where you sound like the person who drove the outcome: ‘When I joined as PM for the payments team, I invested significant time in speaking with senior stakeholders regarding their needs for payments, plus auditing competitors.
-It was immediately obvious that our payment infrastructure was lagging significantly behind the market, and that we were losing revenue by not being able to accept payments in more than 6 currencies, by not being able to accept common ways to pay in some of our major markets, such as Paytm in India, and we were missing things competitors used regularly like coupon codes.
-I pulled together a gap analysis; then interviewed and drilled into timelines to fix with my engineering manager.
-I also scheduled and ran multiple calls with our payment provider to understand their development roadmap and whether that would meet requirements.
-My analysis showed that the team had minimum 3 years of work to do, and that the payment provider could never support some needs.
-I surfaced this to senior management and started advocating for different solutions…’
+‘When I joined as PM for the payments team, I invested significant time in speaking with senior stakeholders about their needs for payments, plus auditing competitors.
+It was immediately obvious that our payment infrastructure was lagging significantly behind the market, and that we were losing revenue by not being able to accept payments in more than 6 currencies, by not being able to accept common ways to pay in some of our major markets, and we were missing functionality competitors had like coupon codes.

-Understand Amazon’s organisational structure
+Understand Amazon’s organizational structure

 Amazon is structured around largely autonomous, modular, small (‘two pizza’) teams.
 Two pizzas means: if you can’t feed the team with 2 pizzas, the team is too big.
-We assume they’re talking about large American size pizzas.

 This means that different teams have different ways of doing things; and the only source of information about that is the team itself.
 Remember to incorporate that into your thinking: